NomeGenerico/AssemblyGame/README.md

 - Other Objects like walls, buttons, doors, etc...
 - Making topology variable and configurable.
 Curently Stuck on a toroidal surface
 - Undo Function
+- Non Orientable Surfaces
+- Non traditional 2d manifolds
 - Puzzles

+ToDo's If there is enought time:

+- Extensible Object System with pointers to Behaviour functions
+- Dynamic Backgrounds
+- Animations
+-